Scenic USA - Florida

 |Photos by Ben Prepelka

-It's a deceptive distance from the Florida Panhandle at the Alabama border to the tip of the peninsula at Key West, a span measuring more than 850 miles.
+The distance from the Florida Panhandle at the Alabama border to the tip of the peninsula at Key West, a span measuring more than 850 miles, is a lot more than common guesses.
 This is good news for Florida sightseers, as 21 corridors have been designated as Florida scenic highways, from the panhandle's Pensacola Scenic Bluffs Highway to the Florida Keys Scenic Highway.

 Somewhere in between, on Florida's eastern coast, the 166 mile Indian River Lagoon Scenic Highway offers another example of Florida's coastal beauty and numerous historic landmarks.
 Throughout the byway, dozens of recreation areas and parks, three national wildlife refuges, and some of Central Florida's oldest communities guarantee to keep byway travelers entertained.
 An area once known for its Indian River citrus fruit, countless rocket launches over the last five decades helped to promote the region as Florida's Space Coast.
 Today the manned space program has slowed at Kennedy Space Center on Merritt Island, but rockets still rumble from Cape Canaveral launch pads, sending various payloads into space.
 On the mainland along River Road in Rockledge, byway travelers will discover close-up views of the broad Indian River and one of the oldest residential districts on Florida's east-central coast.